-With a decent 2,919 ft. vertical drop, Niseko Village provides several steep trails like the legendary black run, Misoshiru (miso soup), named because like the soup, the trail differs every time you try it.
+Niseko Village provides several steep trails like the legendary black run, Misoshiru (miso soup).
+It is named after the soup, as the locals believe the trail differs every time you try it.

 Located at the base of the resort are several hotels like the Hilton Niseko Village and The Green Leaf Niseko Village offering decadent food, hot baths, and children amenities.
 The resort also offers the famous traditional Japanese village dining and shopping area.